3 people working on a computer

 What is IT?

 Computer Science is focused on creating usable computer programs and applications and the theories behind those processes.
 It requires an in-depth knowledge of computers, programming languages, and computer science theory.
-Computer Science employees likely will be doing a lot of independent work applying complex algorithms and writing code.
+Computer Science employees typically work independently applying complex algorithms and writing code.

 What Education Do I Need to Work in IT?